RobertCPatrona/Calculator/README.md

 # React - Simple Calculator App with History

-* To run the app, run:
+* To run the app, use:

 `npm install`